luannaochoa/BBBKernelDriver-tutorial/README.md

 3. Transfer the uImage in the afformentioned directory to your partitioned SD card.
 Use the command `cp uImage /media/luanna/BOOT`
 4. Now `cd` into 'dts'.
 Your current file path should be 'linux/arch/arm/boot/dts'.
 Complete the same task for your dtb.
 Run the command `cp am335x-boneblack.dtb /media/luanna/BOOT`
 5. Now install your RFS(Root File System) with the following command `sudo make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- INSTALL_MOD_PATH=/media/luanna/RFS modules_install`
+6. Check that the RFS was installed to the SD card RFS partition.
+7. Transfer the tester.c executable file to the home directory found on the RFS.
+Using the command `cp` should do the trick.

 ####Boot BeagleBoneBlack Off The SD Card

-1. Connect
+1. Connect your debug cable to the beaglebone and to your computer.
+Make sure your VM recognizes it
+2. Run picocom with the following command `picocom -b 115200 /dev/ttyUSB0` and be sure the output of that command reads 'Terminal Ready'
-2. Insert your SD into the BeagleBoneBlack, connect the debug cable to your BeagleBoneBlack as well and provide your BeagleBoneBlack a power source.
+3. Insert your SD into the BeagleBoneBlack
+4. Hold the reset button on the BeagleBoneBlack (across from the USB Port)
+5. Now power up the board with the usb cable
+6. When prompted to login, enter `root` as the user login
+7. You're in.

 ####Test The Kernel Device Driver

+1. Log into the BeagleBoneBlack using login `root`
- Log into your beagleboneblack by typing in root. `cd` to where your tester.c executable is and run the program with the string you'd like in morse code.
+2. `cd` to where you saved the tester.c executable and run the binary

-###Gathering Working Tools

-+ **The ARM Cross Compiler**
-    * In order to complete this tutorial you will need an ARM cross compiler.

-        `sudo apt-get install gcc-arm-linux-gnueabi`

-+ **GIT**
-    * In order to complete this tutorial you will also need GIT

-        `sudo apt-get install git`

-    * Configure git with your identity.

-        `git config --global user.email "your.email@here.com`

-+ **lzop Compression**
-    * Install lzop Compression.
-You'll want to install this so you can uncompress the kernel.

-        `sudo apt-get install lzop`

-+ **uBoot mkimage**
-    * Install pre-reqs for u-Boot and then download and install u-Boot with the following commands

-        `sudo apt-get install libssl-dev`

-        `wget ftp://ftp.denx.de/pub/u-boot/u-boot-latest.tar.bz2`

-        `tar -xjf u-boot-latest.tar.bz2`

-        `cd` into `u-boot` directory

-        `make sandbox_defconfig tools-only`

-        `sudo install tools/mkimage /usr/local/bin`
+3. Pass ./tester executable the string you want converted into morse
+4. Your screen and beaglebone should not display the morse of that string